Mornington railway line: Early history

-When opened, the line had two stations: the terminus of Mornington and intermediate station Moorooduc.
-Between 1920 and 1930, Rail Motor Stopping Place (RMSP) 16 was opened at Nepean Highway (known as Point Nepean Road at the time) in Mornington, closing again by 1940.
+Between 1920 and 1930, Rail Motor Stopping Place (RMSP) 16 was situated at the level crossing over the Nepean Highway (known as the Point Nepean Road at the time) in Mornington, but had been closed by 1940.
 Between 1930 and 1940, Mornington Racecourse station was opened on the Melbourne side of RMSP 16, approximately halfway to Moorooduc.
-Between 1960 and 1970, Mornington Racecourse was renamed to Tanti Park, and between 1970 and 1980 RMSP 16 was reopened.
-RMSP 16 had 2 small passenger platforms, one on each side of Nepean Highway.
-The Nepean Highway level crossing was fitted with flashing light signals in 1939, which replaced a Wig Wag signal at the location.
+Between 1960 and 1970, Mornington Racecourse was renamed to Tanti Park and, between 1970 and 1980, RMSP 16 was reopened, consisting of two small passenger platforms, one on each side of the Nepean Highway.
+The Nepean Highway level crossing was fitted with flashing light signals in 1939, replacing the previous wig wag signal.

+Periodic agitation for the electrification of both the Mornington and Stony Point lines continued throughout the 1930s, and the post war period, often associated with a counter proposal for a more direct second line to be constructed between Frankston and Mornington via Mount Eliza.
+In 1948, the Victorian Parliamentary Public Works Committee held an inquiry into the electrification of the Mornington line, and there was local advocacy for the extension of the line to Dromana.